 We rely on third-party technology and vendors and other service providers for certain of our critical business functions, including credit card readers, scanners, third-party software, cameras and other technology to complete Member enrollments and verifications, as well as prevent fraud, network infrastructure for hosting our website and mobile application, software libraries, development environments and tools, services to allow Members to populate their accounts with personal information, and cloud storage platforms.
-Our business is dependent on the integrity, security and efficient operation of these systems and technologies, and we do not necessarily control the operation or data security of the thirdparty providers we utilize.
-Our efforts to use commercially reasonable diligence in the selection and retention of such thirdparty providers may be insufficient or inadequate to prevent or remediate such risks.
+Our business is dependent on the integrity, security and efficient operation of these systems and technologies, and we do not necessarily control the operation or data security of the third-party providers we utilize.
+Our efforts to use commercially reasonable diligence in the selection and retention of such third-party providers may be insufficient or inadequate to prevent or remediate such risks.
 Our systems and operations or those of our third-party providers and partners could be exposed to damage, interruption, security breach and other risks from, among other things, computer viruses and other malicious software, denial-of-service attacks and other cyberattacks, acts of terrorism, human error, coding errors or vulnerabilities, fraud, sabotage, natural disasters, telecommunications failures, financial insolvency, bankruptcy and similar events, and may be subject to financial, legal or regulatory issues, each of which may impose additional costs or requirements on us, expose us to potential liability or require us to expend significant resources on data security and in responding to any such actual or perceived breach, or prevent these third parties from providing services to us or our Members on our behalf.
-The failure of these systems to perform as designed, the vulnerability of these systems to security breaches and fraud or the inability to enhance our information technology capabilities, and our inability to find suitable alternatives in a timely and efficient manner and on acceptable terms, or at all, could disrupt our operations and subject us to losses or costs to remediate any of these deficiencies.
-Additionally, software errors or vulnerabilities in third-party technologies we use could result in significant disruptions to our information technology systems, leading to downtime, data loss, or compromised data integrity.
-There have been high-profile incidents of third-party service providers causing widespread disruptions to their customers' operations, such as the Windows outage caused by a flawed CrowdStrike software update that occurred in July 2024.
+The failure of these systems to perform as designed, the vulnerability of these systems to security breaches and fraud or the inability to enhance our information technology capabilities, and our inability to find suitable alternatives in a timely and efficient manner and on acceptable t caused by a flawed CrowdStrike software update that occurred in July 2024.
 We cannot guarantee the infrastructure of our third-party service providers has not been, or will not be, compromised or that errors by our third-party service providers will not cause similar disruptions or outages to our operations.
 In addition, we cannot be assured that third parties will comply with their agreements with us and applicable laws and regulations or that third parties will not increase their prices or give preferential treatment to our competitors.
 Any contractual protections we may have from our third-party service providers, contractors or consultants may not be sufficient to adequately protect us from any such liabilities and losses, and we may be unable to enforce any such contractual protections.
 Additionally, the occurrence or perception of any of the above events could result in Members ceasing to use our platform, reputational damage, legal or regulatory proceedings or other adverse consequences, which could materially adversely affect our business, results of operations and financial condition.